SiliconLabs/wiseconnect/examples/snippets/wlan_ble/out_of_box_demo/readme.md

   ![Here is the image of serial prints](resources/readme/status_print_mqtt_connected.png)

 - NWP (network processor of SiWG917) enters connected sleep.

+- To connect to a working MQTT broker and update the mqtt_hostname in the wifi_app.c file, follow these steps:

+# Update MQTT Hostname in wifi_app.c
+- By default, the mqtt_hostname in the wifi_app.c file is set to "test.mosquitto.org".
+    ```c
+    char *mqtt_hostname = "test.mosquitto.org";
+    ```
+- If you're using a different MQTT broker, replace "test.mosquitto.org" with the appropriate hostname.

+- To check if the MQTT broker is working, you can use the online MQTT client available at the below link.

+**NOTE :**

+> If the default MQTT broker link is not working, you can try using other MQTT brokers listed on the webpage.
+For   instance, if "test.mosquitto.org" is not functioning, you can use "broker.mqtt.cool" as an alternative.
+Please follow the steps mentioned above to update the MQTT hostname.

 - Go to the browser and open the [online mqtt client](https://testclient-cloud.mqtt.cool/).